fangfufu/httpdirfs/USAGE.md

             --zero-len-is-dir   If a file has a zero length, treat it as a directory --insecure-tls      Disable licurl TLS certificate verification by setting CURLOPT_SSL_VERIFYHOST to 0
+            --external-links    Include external (cross-origin) links from
+                                directory listings.
+When enabled, httpdirfs will
+                                follow <a href> tags pointing to other servers and expose their files alongside local links.
+                                HTTP credentials (-u/-p) are only applied to the mounted server; external servers requiring
+                                authentication will generate a warning.
             --single-file-mode  Single file mode - rather than mounting a whole directory, present a single file inside a virtual directory.